 - promote the anti-inflammation capacity of human beings

-It’s clear to see how necessary a variety of phytonutrients are to include in your diet.
-Make sure you eat a variety of fruits and vegetables!
-If you are just starting to incorporate more color into your diet, check out the color sorted grocery list I have in my article, Plant-based Grocery List.
+Do you see why it is so important to eat the rainbow?
+If you are just starting to incorporate more color into your diet, check out the color-sorted grocery list I have in my article, Plant-based Grocery List.
 Now onto the recipe!

 References